 The amount to offset the input graphic along the x-axis.
+If the attribute is not specified, then the effect is as if a value of 0 were specified.
 Animatable: yes.

-$dy = "\underline{< length} \ge$ "
+$dy = "\underline{< length} > "$

 The amount to offset the input graphic along the y-axis.
+If the attribute is not specified, then the effect is as if a value of 0 were specified.
 Animatable: yes.